-1. If practical, remove the valve from the boat so you can inspect it and work on it more easily.
+1. If practical, remove the valve from the boat so you can inspect it and more easily work on it.

 2. Clamp one end of the valve firmly in a vise but not so tightly that you deform or crack the valve.

-3. With the large wrench, unscrew the other end.
+3. With a large wrench, unscrew the other end.

 4. Use water to flush out any sand and dirt from both parts.